 Whilst I have previously put out an Easter newsletter, I decided this year to delay a bit in order to give me the opportunity to include a different, later, selection of photographs which I hope you will enjoy.

 It has been a very mild winter, one of the warmest on record.
 Everyone blames "global warming" but I read an interesting article in our paper: snowdrops bloomed and wildlife 'exploded' with songthrushes, ladybirds and crocuses all seen in January.
 Perhaps no great surprise for in the previous month strawberries were still being harvested in Lincolnshire, roses were blossoming and hibernating animals such as hedgehogs, dormice, red squirrels and badgers had reappeared.
 But this was 1886, not 2006.

-restrictions.
-But after two dry weeks over Easter there were reports (albeit
+after two dry weeks over Easter there were reports (albeit not locally)

-not locally) of fires on tinder-dry moorland, then in April we had a major
+of fires on tinder-dry moorland, then in April we had a major heath

 the first three weeks saw no rain at all and only 2mm in the rest.

 The feature clock in the High Street has been out of action for some while as moisture got into the mechanism.
 It has now been replaced by our local council with a new one which hopefully will be more robust.
 The clock is radio-controlled so that it will not need to be adjusted.

 The Railways introduced charges for the station car park at the beginning of the year.
 You won't need two guesses as to what happened - commuters parked on the adjoining residential roads instead, jamming them up and leaving the car park empty.
 I am pleased to be able to report, though, that after local campaigning it did only take the railways three months to see the error of their ways and removed the charges.

 calendar for local community groups on the website, and another